Wine experts and wine snobism can intimidate people. We’re afraid to trust our own judgment of what we like. Or of what we think we “should” like.

 What about using groups of experts such as the panels that judge wine competitions?
 Charles Shaw Chardonnay won the top prize at the most prestigious wine competition in the US.
 It’s the California State Fair Commercial Wine Competition.
 The Charles Shaw won by beating out over 350 competitors.
-The wine is better known as Two Buck Chuck and sells for under three dollars.
+The wine is better known as Two Buck Chuck and sells for under several dollars.
 But it won top prize, the Double Gold.
 Second place was won by an $18 wine.
 The most expensive entrant, at $55, failed to win any medal.

 Bordeaux vs. New Jersey

 Soon thereafter, another blind competition included world-famous and very expensive Bordeaux wines such as Chateau Mouton Rothschild and Chateau Haut-Brion.
 They were pitted against wines made in New Jersey.
 The nine experts judging the competition were French, Belgian, and American experts.
 A French wine was ranked the highest in both red and white categories.
 That, although both French judges preferred the New Jersey reds over those from Bordeaux.
 Clos des Mouches barely edged out Unionville Single Vineyard and two other Jersey white wines.10